Four Seasons Hotel Abu Dhabi at Al Maryah Island

-After four years of celebrated success with Four Seasons in Bahrain and Kuwait respectively, Christian Buenrostro steps into his newest role at Four Seasons Hotel Abu Dhabi at Al Maryah Island as Executive Sous Chef.
+After four years of celebrated success with Four Seasons in Bahrain and Kuwait respectively, Christian Buenrostro steps into his newest role at Four Seasons Hotel Abu Dhabi at Al Maryah Island as Executive Chef.
 Remarking at Abu Dhabi’s vibrant dining scene offering so many different concepts, it didn’t take long for Buenrostro to feel right at home.

 “Looking around at the competition around us, they have set a very high benchmark.
 I’m really impressed,” says a modest and unpretentious chef, who brings wealth of culinary experience and flair that looks set to have an impact across the whole range of dining outlets at Four Seasons Hotel Abu Dhabi at Al Maryah Island.